AI Release Engineering

 Automatic

 An observability agent monitoring OpenTelemetry metrics calls the FeatBit API to modify flag state when thresholds are breached.
-The rollback executes without human intervention — the AI pipeline governs itself.
+The rollback executes through predefined policy rather than waiting for a manual operator step.

 Observability Guardrails: Surgical Rollback Over Nuclear Options